tmooney84/The-Job-Predator/README.md

 ## Usage

-This website is designed for easy usage and access to information for making decisions of where to go surfing.
+This webpage is designed to assist job seekers in finding positions that better suite their skills and interests.

 ## Features